 The NMDS data are forwarded to the AIHW annually by each jurisdiction.
-The data requested will be for a financial year reference period (1 July to 30 June).
-Data for the period 1 July 2004 to 30 June 2005 will be requested by the AIHW early in the 2005-06 financial year (October 2005).
-It is expected that state and territory health authorities will aim to supply these data to the AIHW by 31 December 2005.
-The results of the analysis of these data, at both the national and state/territory levels, will be reported during 2006.
+Data are requested for a financial year reference period (1 July to 30 June).
+Data for the period 1 July 2005 to 30 June 2006 will be requested by the AIHW early in the 2006-07 financial year (October 2006).
+It is expected that Australian Government, state and territory health authorities will aim to supply these data to the AIHW by 31 December 2006.
+The results of the analysis of these data, at both the national and state/territory levels, will be reported during 2007.